 Board of Directors

-James is a dentist by profession who has practiced and ran his own office in California for over 30 years.
-Jim and his wife share a strong intrest in visual and performing arts.
-Their artistic focus is in moving image as an art form, they have produced a number of experimental and documentary works.
+Jim is a retired Dentist who practiced in California for over 30 years before retiring to Taos in 2004.
+He and his wife Patti share a strong interest in both the visual and performing arts.
+Their artistic focus is on the moving image as an art form.
+They have produced a number of experimental and documentary works.